Holmes Report 27 May 2019 // 7:38AM GMT

 “We have already seen some very diverse and exciting work from Europe and North America this year,” says Holmes Report founder and chair of the SABRE jury Paul Holmes.
 “Now it’s the turn of Asia-Pacific PR people to wow the judges, and if previous years are any guide we are sure to see some highly creative, highly effective work.”

-The awards will be presented at a gala dinner in Singapore on September 11, following the Asia-Pacific In2 Innovation Summit on the same day.
-The jury, drawn from industry leaders across agency and corporate, will be unveiled later this week.
+The awards will be presented at a gala dinner in Singapore on September 12, following the Asia-Pacific IN2 Innovation Summit on the same day.
+The jury, drawn from industry leaders across agency and corporate, will be unveiled soon.

-At last year's Asia-Pacific SABRE Awards, Transparency International and Ogilvy took top honours, while Weber Shandwick was named Regional Network of the Year.
+At last year's Asia-Pacific SABRE Awards, Chando and Soho Square took top honours, while Ogilvy was named Regional Network of the Year.